Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 (b) Document Upload API Route:
 Confidential-Copilot\src\app\api\projects\[projectId]\documents\route.ts
 This code defines two API endpoints in route.ts for handling documents within a project.
 The `POST` function handles document uploads, taking `id` from the route parameters.
-It authenticates the user using `supabase.auth.getUser()`, verifies project ownership, and then inserts the document metadata and chunks into the Supabase database.
-If chunk insertion fails, it attempts to delete the document.
+It authenticates the user using `supabase.auth.getUser()`, verifies project ownership, and then properly uses the `insert_document_with_chunks` database function to insert both the document metadata and its chunks in a single transaction.
+This ensures that data is atomically saved to both the `documents` and `vector_chunks` tables.
 The `GET` function retrieves a list of documents for a given `id`, also ensuring user authentication and project ownership.
 Both functions use the `createClient` function to initialize a Supabase client and return appropriate JSON responses with error handling.

 (c) Document Metadata API Route:
 Confidential-Copilot\src\app\api\documents\[id]\route.ts